muratk5n/thirdwave/en/README.md

 ---

 "But the Catholic Church supports The Big Bang"...
-Right - because CC has always been the final arbiter of accurate science 🤨 Galileo just turned in his grave.
+Right - because CC has always been the final arbiter of accurate science 🤨 Dont upset Galileo in his grave.

 ---